Sigmund Freud: Early followers

 By 1906, the group had grown to sixteen members, including Otto Rank, who was employed as the group's paid secretary.
-In the same year, Freud began a correspondence with Carl Gustav Jung who was by then already an academically acclaimed researcher into word-association and the Galvanic Skin Response, and a lecturer at Zurich University, although still only an assistant to Eugen Bleuler at the Burghölzli Mental Hospital in Zürich.
+In the same year, Freud began a correspondence with Carl Gustav Jung, who was by then already an academically acclaimed researcher into word-association and the Galvanic Skin Response, and a lecturer at Zurich University, although still only an assistant to Eugen Bleuler at the Burghölzli Mental Hospital in Zürich.
 In March 1907, Jung and Ludwig Binswanger, also a Swiss psychiatrist, travelled to Vienna to visit Freud and attend the discussion group.
 Thereafter, they established a small psychoanalytic group in Zürich.
 In 1908, reflecting its growing institutional status, the Wednesday group was reconstituted as the Vienna Psychoanalytic Society with Freud as president, a position he relinquished in 1910 in favor of Adler in the hope of neutralizing his increasingly critical standpoint.

-The first woman member, Margarete Hilferding, joined the Society in 1910 and the following year she was joined by Tatiana Rosenthal and Sabina Spielrein who were both Russian psychiatrists and graduates of the Zürich University medical school.
-Before the completion of her studies, Spielrein had been a patient of Jung at the Burghölzli, and the clinical and personal details of their relationship became the subject of an extensive correspondence between Freud and Jung.
+The first woman member, Margarete Hilferding, joined the Society in 1910, and the following year she was joined by Tatiana Rosenthal and Sabina Spielrein, who were both Russian psychiatrists and graduates of the Zürich University medical school.
+Before she completed her studies, Spielrein was a patient of Jung's at the Burghölzli, and the clinical and personal details of their relationship became the subject of an extensive correspondence between Freud and Jung.
 Both women would go on to make important contributions to the work of the Russian Psychoanalytic Society, founded in 1910.

 Freud's early followers met together formally for the first time at the Hotel Bristol, Salzburg on 27 April 1908.
 This meeting, which was retrospectively deemed to be the first International Psychoanalytic Congress, was convened at the suggestion of Ernest Jones, then a London-based neurologist who had discovered Freud's writings and begun applying psychoanalytic methods in his clinical work.
 Jones had met Jung at a conference the previous year, and they met up again in Zürich to organize the Congress.
 There were, as Jones records, "forty-two present, half of whom were or became practising analysts."
 In addition to Jones and the Viennese and Zürich contingents accompanying Freud and Jung, also present and notable for their subsequent importance in the psychoanalytic movement were Karl Abraham and Max Eitingon from Berlin, Sándor Ferenczi from Budapest and the New York-based Abraham Brill.

 Important decisions were taken at the Congress to advance the impact of Freud's work.
 A journal, the Jahrbuch für psychoanalytische und psychopathologische Forschungen, was launched in 1909 under the editorship of Jung.
 This was followed in 1910 by the monthly Zentralblatt für Psychoanalyse edited by Adler and Stekel, in 1911 by Imago, a journal devoted to the application of psychoanalysis to the field of cultural and literary studies edited by Rank and in 1913 by the Internationale Zeitschrift für Psychoanalyse, also edited by Rank.
 Plans for an international association of psychoanalysts were put in place and these were implemented at the Nuremberg Congress of 1910, where Jung was elected, with Freud's support, as its first president.